United for Change: Deliberative Coalition Formation to Change the Status Quo: Abstract

 \section{Abstract}

-We study a setting in which a community wishes to identify a strongly supported proposal from a large space of alternatives, in order to change the status quo.
+We study a setting in which a community wishes to identify a strongly supported proposal from a space of alternatives, in order to change the status quo.
 We describe a deliberation process in which agents dynamically form coalitions around proposals that they prefer over the status quo.
-We formulate conditions on the space of proposals and on the ways in which coalitions are formed that guarantee deliberation to succeed, that is, to terminate by identifying a proposal with the maximum support.
-Our results provide theoretical foundations for the analysis of deliberative processes in systems for democratic deliberation support, such as, e.g., LiquidFeedback~\cite{liquid_feedback}.
+We formulate conditions on the space of proposals and on the ways in which coalitions are formed that guarantee deliberation to succeed, that is, to terminate by identifying a proposal with the largest possible support.
+Our results provide theoretical foundations for the analysis of deliberative processes such as the ones that take place in online systems for democratic deliberation support. \keywords{Computational Social Choice \and Reality-aware Social Choice \and Deliberation \and Coalition Formation}